ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 For more detailed documentation you should check [documentation topics list]({{< ref "/docs" >}}).

+For more advanced examples you should visit [`_examples` directory](https://github.com/ThreeDotsLabs/watermill/tree/master/_examples).

 If anything is not clear feel free to use any of our [support channels]({{< ref "/support" >}}), we will we'll be glad to help.